FabricFabricPlatform

 evaluate: async (ctx) => {

-const offer = await ctx.db.offer.findUniqueOrThrow({
+const plan = await ctx.db.plan.findUniqueOrThrow({

-where: { id: params.offerId },
+where: { id: params.planId },

-include: { borrower: true },
+include: { external user: true },

 });